Daemon

 Querying the chain for data using a daemon looks like:

-let bank_query_client: Bank = daemon.query_client();
+let bank_query_client: Bank = daemon.querier();

-let sender = "valid_sender_addr";
+let sender = Addr::unchecked("valid_sender_addr");

-let balance_result = bank_query_client.balance(sender, None).await?;
+let balance_result = bank_query_client.balance(&sender, None)?;

 println!("Balance of {} : {:?}", sender, balance_result);